lucianoiam/dpfwebui/README.md

 `window.chrome.webview.postMessage()`

-In both cases the `postMessage()` function is mapped by `DISTRHO::BaseWebView` to a custom symbol for hiding the differences between platforms:
+In all cases the `postMessage()` function is mapped to a custom symbol for hiding the differences between platforms:

 `window.webviewHost.postMessage()`